The Balkan Conspiracy

 Some years ago a novel was published, the essence of which was the situation of a man who had a great fortune within his reach if he would, by the mere pressure of an electric button, slay an unknown man many thousands of miles away.
 The book created something of a sensation—which shows how very ignorant are the average man and woman of the obvious facts of the world about them.
 The situation depicted by the author presented nothing new.
 It just reduced to the private individual the situation groups of the dominant section of society are always finding themselves in, with, of course, different details—the situation they use all their diplomatic forces to place themselves in.
 In the pursuit of this end every known means is exploited without compunction.
 Religion, patriotism, greed—any human emotion will serve.
 Hence the Jameson raid as a prelude to the South African War—it roused the “patriotic” fervour of the “bull-dog breed” to frenzy.
 Hence religious strife has been fostered in the Near East by the great European powers, in order to provide the excuse that it was the Cross against the Crescent.

-It doesn't need the inducement of a great fortune for the button of murder to be pressed in our modern civilisation… The silk hats of Throgmorton Street have manipulated the button which sent a Peruvian native to death for-guess what-two hundredweight of rubber!
+It doesn’t need the inducement of a great fortune for the button of murder to be pressed in our modern civilisation.
+We have just been told the price English capital sets upon human life.
+The silk hats of Throgmorton Street have manipulated the button which sent a Peruvian native to death for—guess what—two hundredweight of rubber!
 In the Congo human beings were much cheaper.
 Every fourteen pounds of Congo rubber produced under the auspices of that moral turpitude, the late King of Belgium, cost one human life.

 For the mines of Morocco hundreds of French soldiers went to their doom.
 The armies of Russia and Japan died on account of forest concessions in Manchuria in the hands of a few Russian nobles.
 An English court of enquiry has just found that 23 British seamen were sacrificed for the freightage of 160 tons of overload cargo.
 The chairman of the Consolidated Mines spoke volumes when he told his shareholders some thirteen years ago that a victory for the British arms in the war then raging (S. Africa) would mean £4,000,000 a year in extra profits.